thanhlct/alex/alex/components/simulator/user_simulator/README.rst

                 ],
     }

 The last answer type is ``goal_based_answer``, it is conditioned on which final goal currently being actived to make the reply.
-At the begining it is somewhat different from two cases above, instead of defining a list of dict, it defines a dict containing keys are indexs (0, 1, etc.) presenting the answer will be used respectively with the index of the current goal (0, 1 or etc.).
+At the begining it is somewhat different from two cases above, instead of defining a list of dict, we defines a dict containing keys are indexs (0, 1, etc.) presenting the answer will be used respectively with the index of the current goal (0, 1 or etc.).
+The value for each key a list of dict, it could be describeed as a ``standard_answer`` or a ``conditional_answer``.
+Look at the code below for an example.

 ::